tacoss/raml2code/README.md

   * This module generate code from a RAML definition
   * It uses Handlebars templates

-## it must be defined as Gulp-plugin
+## It must be defined as Gulp-plugin
 ```js
 var gulp = require('gulp');
 var raml2code = require('raml2code');